ivanbgd/codecrafters-bittorrent-rust/README.md

 We can alternatively run it by `cargo run`, instead of `./your_bittorrent.sh`.

-To enable the logging facility, first set the logging level by executing `RUST_LOG=debug` or `RUST_LOG=info`, for example.
+To enable the provided logging facility, first set the logging level by executing `RUST_LOG=debug` or `RUST_LOG=info`, for example.

 Sample torrent files are provided in the root of the repository,